Impact of the COVID-19 pandemic on the Walt Disney Company: Blue Sky Studios

 On February 9, 2021, Disney announced that it would be closing the animation studio Blue Sky Studios, which it had acquired through its acquisition of 21st Century Fox on March 20, 2019.
-A studio spokesperson had stated that it was no longer sustainable for Disney to run a third feature animation studio due to the economic impact of the ongoing COVID-19 pandemic on the film industry.
+A studio spokesperson had stated that it was no longer sustainable for Disney to run a third traditional in-house brick and mortar feature animation studio facility due to the economic impact of the ongoing COVID-19 pandemic on the film industry.
 The closure of Blue Sky Studios affected 450 employees, with Disney stating that it would help them find work at its internal studios.
 As a result, production of a film adaptation of the webcomic Nimona, originally scheduled to be released on January 14, 2022, was initially cancelled as a result of its closure although the film was revived at Netflix in April 2022.
-Disney also acquired Blue Sky's film library and intellectual properties.
-The studio officially closed on April 10, 2021.
+Disney also retained Blue Sky's film library and intellectual properties via 20th Century Animation.
+The studio officially closed on April 10, 2021, and was succeeded by 20th Century Animation.